jzakotnik/hessenle/README.md

 # A clone of the wordle app for cities in Hessen
-With the app, for each day, you can guess in which city you are and share the results
+With the app, for each day, you can guess in which city you are and share the results.

 Screenshot is displayed below: